SNBSLibs/Licensing.ActivationKeys/README.md

+**Version 2.0.0 gonna be released soon!
+The clients serving mechanism will be completely changed to use HTTP.
+The update is highly recommended to install as soon as it's released.**

 **Anybody using this library is kindly asked to visit [issue #9](https://github.com/SNBSLibs/Licensing.ActivationKeys/issues/9) and comment it to tell me if renewal keys support is worth adding.
 Waiting for your votes!**

 # Licensing library from SNBS